lanl/Blackout-Diffusion/README.md

 #### Differential changes to the SDE code base
 - The file `util.py` and `datasets.py` was updated for our purpose
 - The file `loadDataPipeline.py` was added (for some reason, the original integrated data pipeline could not be used on our internal computational cluster.)

+## Blackout Diffusion codes

+Training and generation (inference) are separated into two Jupyter Notebooks.
+The first time when a training code is executed, the forward solution of the $\beta$-decay process at observation times is solved and stored in `forwardSolution.npz`.
+Later on, running the same training codes would only read the stored solution.

+### CIFAR-10 dataset
+- `blackout-cifar10-train-by-finiteTime.ipynb`:  Training by the finite-time formulation of the loss function
+- `blackout-binarizedMNIST-train-by-instantaneous.ipynb`:  Training by the instantaneous formulation of the loss function
+- `blackout-binarizedMNIST-generate-by-binomailBridge.ipynb`:  Generation using the binomial bridge formula
+- `blackout-cifar10-generate-by-tauLeaping.ipynb`:  Generation using the $\tau$-leaping formulation

+### Binarized MNIST dataset
+- `blackout-binarizedMNIST-generate-by-binomailBridge.ipynb`:  Training by the instantaneous formulation of the loss function
+- `blackout-binarizedMNIST-generate-by-binomailBridge.ipyng`:  Generation by the binomial bridge formula

+-